fanfandez/Loss_Prosociality/README.md

 # Loss and Prosociality Data
 This repository contains raw data pertaining to:

-Zhang, Y., … & Feng, C. Loss context enhances preferences for generosity but reduces preferences for honesty: evidence from a combined behavioral-computational approach.
-European journal of social psychology, in press.
+Zhang, Y., Zhai, Y., Zhou, X., Zhang, Z., Gu, R., Luo, Y., & Feng, C. (2022).
+Loss context enhances preferences for generosity but reduces preferences for honesty: Evidence from a combined behavioural‐computational approach.
+European Journal of Social Psychology, 00, 1–12. https://doi.org/10.1002/ejsp.2896

 All data used to perform analyses from the paper are in the loss_prosociality_data.csv